pierky/bgp-large-communities-playground/tests/README.md

   [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) of draft-ietf-idr-large-community-02 mandates that `Duplicate Large Communities SHOULD NOT be transmitted`.
 A prefix has been configured with a duplicate community; GoBGP included the duplicate community in its announced prefix.
   BIRD removed the duplicate value from the configured prefix before announcing it; it included the duplicate community only when it propagated the prefix received from GoBGP to ExaBGP.
 This behavior makes me suppose that it depends on the outcome of the test reported in the next bullet.

-* **Removing duplicate Large Communities from received UPDATEs**: :white_check_mark: ExaBGP; :x: GoBGP; :x: BIRD; :white_check_mark: pmacct.
+* **Removing duplicate Large Communities from received UPDATEs**: :white_check_mark: ExaBGP; :white_check_mark: GoBGP; :x: BIRD; :white_check_mark: pmacct.

   [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) also states that `A receiving speaker SHOULD silently remove duplicate Large Communities from a BGP UPDATE message.`.
 Compliance with this statement has been tested by leveraging on the previous bullet, by using GoBGP as sender of duplicate communities.
-A second instance of GoBGP (used in a receiver-only mode) and BIRD resulted in not removing duplicate communities on receipt.
-BIRD's devs have been informed and they agree this behaviour should be improved; [an issue](https://github.com/osrg/gobgp/issues/1143) has been filed on the GoBGP repository.
+BIRD resulted in not removing duplicate communities on receipt.
+BIRD's devs have been informed and they agree this behaviour should be improved.

 * **Treating as withdraw prefixes contained in UPDATEs that carry malformed attribute**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD; :x: pmacct.